The CARLA team is delighted to finally announce the release of CARLA 0.9.8!

 There are some helper scripts that translate CARLA blueprints to SUMO vehicle types so that the vehicles’ specifications are the same in both simulators.
 If these are not used, CARLA will spawn a random vehicle based on the given SUMO vehicle type.

-This new mode allows to perform full simulation starting from a single OpenDRIVE file: no additional geometries or assets required.
+This new and experimental mode allows to perform full simulation starting from a single OpenDRIVE file: no additional geometries or assets required.
 Finally your own OpenDRIVE files can be easily ingested by CARLA.
 To this end, the simulator takes an OpenDRIVE file and procedurally creates a 3D mesh to run simulations with.
 In order to test this feature, the

 config.py script in